raetha/wyzesense2mqtt/README.md

 ## Home Assistant
 Home Assistant simply needs to be configured with the MQTT broker that the gateway publishes topics to.
 Once configured, the MQTT integration will automatically add a device for each sensor, along with entities for state, battery, and signal strength (plus temperature/humidity for climate and leak sensors).
 By default these entities will have a `device_class` of `opening` for contact sensors, `motion` for motion sensors, and `moisture` for leak sensors, and the device will be named `WyzeSense <MAC>`.
 To adjust the `device_class` to `door` or `window` and set a custom device name, update the `sensors.yaml` configuration file and trigger a [reload](#reload-sensors).

+The **Keypad v2** (WSKP1) creates an `alarm_control_panel` entity and a `motion` binary sensor.
+It is designed to be used with [Alarmo](https://github.com/nielsfaber/alarmo) or HA automations — see [docs/keypad.md](docs/keypad.md) for full setup instructions including entry/exit delay handling and PIN configuration.

+The **Wyze Video Doorbell V1 Chime** (WCHIME1) creates a `button` entity to trigger playback and `number` entities for ring tone, volume, and repeat count.
+These settings are adjustable directly from the HA device page and are persisted to `sensors.yaml` automatically.

 Discovery uses Home Assistant's device-based MQTT discovery format (one config topic per device, covering all of its entities).
 See [docs/HA_MQTT_COMPLIANCE.md](docs/HA_MQTT_COMPLIANCE.md) for the HA version this was last verified against and notes on the discovery schema and migrations.

 ## Compatible Hardware